-Laurie Mintz, Ph.D., is a tenured Professor of the University of Florida (UF), the Associate Chairperson of the UF Psychology Department, and a licensed psychologist with over twenty 23 years of clinical experience.
+Laurie Mintz, Ph.D., is a tenured Professor of the University of Florida (UF), the Associate Chairperson of the UF Psychology Department, and a licensed psychologist with over 23 years of clinical experience.
 She completed a doctorate in Counseling Psychology at Ohio State University and an internship at the UC-Irvine Counseling Center.
 Over the course of her academic career, which has included faculty positions at the University of Southern California and the University of Missouri, Dr. Mintz has taught clinical coursework to graduate students including (but not limited to), Counseling Psychology Practicum and Issues in Sex Therapy.
-Each year at the University of Florida, she also teaches Psychology of Human Sexuality to over 150 undergraduate.
+Each year at the University of Florida, she also teaches Psychology of Human Sexuality to over 150 undergraduate students.
 She also supervises the research of graduate students in the APA-accredited Counseling Psychology program at UF.
-Along with her full-time academic position, for the last 20 some years, Dr. Mintz has also maintained a small part-time private practice working with adults and couples.
+Along with her full-time academic position, for the last 25 plus years, Dr. Mintz has also maintained a small part-time private practice working with adults and couples.

-Dr. Mintz has published 46 articles in academic journals and 6 chapters in academic books.
+Dr. Mintz has published about 50 articles in academic journals and 6 chapters in academic books.
 She has also presented about 70 papers at national and international conferences.
 Dr. Mintz has received numerous teaching awards and is a Fellow of the American Psychological Association.
 Fellow status requires that a person's work has had a national impact on the field of psychology.

 Dr. Mintz has a passion for “giving psychology away.”
 She has been quoted in numerous high-circulation newspaper, magazines, and websites including Prevention, Glamour, the Chicago Tribune, Huffington Post, and Oprah.com.
 She has also been interviewed by CNN Headline News and several National Public Radio programs.
 She hopes that the readers of her Psychology Today blog will benefit from reading science-based information to enhance sexuality.
 She enjoys and welcomes comments from readers.